 Sketching is permitted in the galleries (pencil only, no ink or paint) with sketchbooks no larger than eight and a half by eleven inches (twenty-one and a half by twenty-eight centimeters).
-No easels, stools, or sketching while sitting on the floor is permitted.
+Easels, stools, and sitting on the floor is not permitted.
 If galleries are crowded, guards may ask visitors to stop sketching or writing.

 Assistive listening devices, headsets, and neck loops are available for most programs at the New Museum.
 Headsets and neck loops are available for Audio Tours.

 The New Museum and its programs are accessible to people using wheelchairs.
 All galleries and facilities are wheelchair accessible.
 Two wheelchairs are available in the Coat Check free of charge.
 Please call in advance to reserve one if you need a wheelchair during your visit.

 Help us improve our website by taking a 5-minute survey with a chance to win $100!Take Survey